Cluster Restore Wizard

 - Select namespaces to restore

 Select All Protected Namespaces to restore resources in all namespaces.
-Choose Select Namespaces in order to to include specific namespaces.
+Choose Select Namespaces in order to include specific namespaces.
 Note that only namespaces which were included in the backup will be displayed.
 If you choose All Protected Namespaces, you can select the Exclude namespaces option to exclude specific namespaces from the restore.

 - Choose whether to restore all cluster-scoped resources